andrewscwei/aristotl/resources/incomplete.md

 Black-or-White Fallacy
 Circular Argument
 Circulus in Probando
-Commutation of Conditionals
 Company that You Keep Fallacy
 Complex Question
-Composition
 Conjunction Effect
 Conjunction Fallacy
-Consequent, Fallacy of the
 Continuum, Fallacy of the
 Converse Accident
-Converting a Conditional
 Cum Hoc, Ergo Propter Hoc
 Denial of the Antecedent
 Denying a Conjunct